wordswords/dotfiles/README.md

 # Shell shortcuts

 1. Control-R for previous commands.
 2. Type `z` and a directory name accessible from your current directory to cd to that directory, no need to type cd.
 3. Type `l` for a long-style ls.
 4. `vimdiff <file1> <file2>` for a nice 2 way diff style interface where you can analyse and easily copy changes between files.
 5. `cat <file> | pbcopy` to cat a file into the clipboard, very useful for then using on a website form.
+6. Use <tab> to activate oh-my-zsh's autocomplete plugins.
+For example `git
+<tab>`

 # VIM Key bindings